jackkershaw/my-coding-progress/src/progress.md

 - 17 January: 1 hour gathering pieces for portfolio.
 3 hour working on portfolio code and design layout.
 - 18 January: 3.5 hour working on CV, 1 hour technical interview prep, 1 hour on personal portfolio.
 - 19 January: 0.5 hour linkedin, 1.5 hour learning Django, 1.5 hour promoting brutalist map on Reddit etc, 2.5 hour on portfolio.
+- 22 January: 0.5 hour CV edit styling, 1 hour on preparing for job interviews, 1 hour on portfolio.
+- 23 January: 5 hours on portfolio.

 ## To do next: